-Although the kids might beg, not every summer day can be a pool day.
-Still, water play is essential to summer survival in NYC.
-Enter playgrounds loaded with water jets and refreshing splash pads for instant relief.
+As much as the kids might beg, not every summer day can be a pool day.
+That's why water playgrounds with jets, misters, and refreshing splash pads are essential to summer survival in NYC.
 Kids (and their grown-ups) can frolic in sprinklers and spray showers, many with nifty features like footbridges, geysers, and themed settings.
-We've told you about some of our favorite playgrounds with water features citywide, but we know the Bronx needs a shout-out all its own.
-Read on for details on seven of our favorite splash pads in NYC's northernmost borough.
+We've told you about some of our favorite playgrounds with water features citywide, but the Bronx deserves a shout-out all its own.
+Read on for details on nine of our favorite splash pads in NYC's northernmost borough.

 Sign up for our FREE newsletters to get posts like this delivered to your inbox.

 Douse yourself at the Sachkerah Woods Playground sprinklers, where a golf theme adds a sporty vibe.

 Sachkerah Woods Playground – Norwood

 Jerome Avenue and Gun Hill Road

 Located in Van Cortlandt Park, this golf-themed playground adjacent to the Mosholu Golf Course features a spray shower that continues the golf theme with a fountain that mimics a 19th hole flag, shooting water straight up before raining down on its patrons.
 A second geyser also sprays upward, creating a steady stream of relief from summer temperatures.

 Following a $3.7 million overhaul, courtesy of the mayor's office and the Department of Environmental Protection (DEP), Little Claremont Playground reopened in time for the 2019 summer season with new amenities including all new play structures, a synthetic multipurpose turf field, an enhanced community garden, and, of course, a new water play area with spray posts and in-ground features.